folding-kct/folding-kct.github.io/public/getting-started.md

 </div>
 <div class="success" style="display:none;">
 	<h5>Passkey sent.
 Please check your email.</h5>
+	<h5>Make a note of your passkey, you will need this later during the setup process.</h5>
 	<h6>It may take upto 10 minutes to receive the email.<br>If you do not receive a passkey, check your spam/junk mail before requesting for a new one.</h6>
 </div>